HughJass/Cyberpunk-Weapon-Roulette/README.md

    - Timer: The number of seconds between randomized guns being assigned as the active weapon.
 Default is set to 30 seconds.
    - Rarity: Specify the rarity to be forcefully applied to every gun that spawns.
 Random is a selectable and the default option.
    - Gun Types: Specify the type of weapons to include in the pool (Power, Tech, Smart, Blunt, Blade).
 Default set to all weapon types.
-   - Click update.
+2. Click update.
 Without updating, all of the default settings will be applied on start.
-2. Under the stats page, click START and the mod will begin by assigning a first weapon.
+3. Under the stats page, click START and the mod will begin by assigning a first weapon.
-3. The random spawning is only initiated while in combat, and the timer for when a new weapon will spawn is represented as a progress bar in the stats tab.
+4. The randomizing process is only initiated while in combat, and the timer for when a new weapon will spawn is represented as a progress bar in the stats tab.

 Known issues:
 1. Inconsistent results when starting the mod without reloading it after death.